AGGA Appliance vs DNA? What appliance is better?

 - maxillary anterior growth appliance

 The DNA is a removable appliance that is worn mostly at night and 10-12 hours per day.
 It is easy for a dentist with experience to adjust.
-And typically in the usual course of treatment the patient will need to be seen the the dentists 6-10 times during the course of treatment.
+And typically in the usual course of treatment the patient will need to be seen by the dentist 6-10 times during the course of treatment.
 Most treatment courses will last 9-18 months and appointments can be spread-out every 2-3 months.
+Generally, the older the patient and the smaller the facial bones, the longer the therapy will last regardless of the appliance being used.

 The AGGA Appliance or “anterior growth guidance appliance.”

 The anterior growth guidance appliance does just what it says.
 It literally grows the upper maxillary jaw forward.
 And it does a fantastic job at that.
-In fact such a good job that if time and money and patient compliance were no factor, I would put everyone into one of these prior to doing the Vivoslife DNA appliance.
-The only problem is treatment times and costs would be 2-3x longer and far more costly.
+In fact such a good job that if time and money and patient compliance were not a factor, I would put everyone into one of these prior to doing the Vivoslife DNA appliance.
+The only problem is treatment times and costs would be 2-3x greater.

 Under development of the jaws is usually not in one direction.
-People with small jaws are usually not tall enough, wide enough for forward enough.
+People with small jaws are usually not tall enough, wide enough or forward enough in the mouth and nasal passageways.
 In dentistry, we call height vertical dimension of occlusion or VDO.
 Width is called transverse growth and forward growth is termed sagittal.
+It is very difficult to control forward growth of the mandible without a bite plane or plastic covering the back teeth.
+This allows the dentist to control how the jaws close relative to one another.
+In short, the strategy to get forward growth is to have the patient bite in a more forward position.
+Otherwise how is the lower jaw going to move forward?
+The upper jaw is grown forward by the AGGA.
+But

 The AGGA appliance may be the ideal appliance for people who have had upper adult teeth pulled to address tooth crowding.